exilesprx/zig-installer/README.md

 The values override the defaults.
 Please ensure the paths are correct for your system.

+Creating a `.env` file is optional, but it allows for easy customization without modifying the source code.
+It allows you to update settings in the event of:

+1. The upstream Zig project rotates their signing keys and the hardcoded default is outdated
+2. The upstream Zig project has moved to a new download URL

 ### Build-time Configuration (Linker Flags)

 When building from source, you can also customize some defaults using linker flags: